-Read on to get our breakdown of common terms you’ll see on egg cartons, with some insider insights from Mark Kastel of the Cornucopia Institute, a farm policy research group.
+Read on to learn what we found in our research, plus some insider insights from eggs-pert (sorry, couldn’t help ourselves) Mark Kastel of the Cornucopia Institute, a farm policy research group.

-So, an egg from a hen raised in a cage will have much less nutritional value than the egg of a hen raised out on organic field.
+So, an egg from a hen raised in a cage will have much less nutritional value than the egg of a hen raised out on an organic field.
 As Kastel says, “The real reason egg quality and hen health matter for your health are for the incredible nutrient profile of the soil, the hens, and the eggs.
 Each day you are taking incredibly curative medicine in the form of food.”

 Here’s what each of the above terms means, exactly: